 The progress of all pupils towards their attainment targets are monitored at data entry points at least three times per year.
-It is expected that pupils with SEN and/or disabilities will make good progress in response to high quality, well-differentiated teaching.
-Where this is not the case, we rapidly respond to pupils' needs and take action as required.
+It is expected that pupils with SEN and/or disabilities will make good progress in response to high quality, adaptive teaching.
+Where this is not the case, we rapidly respond to pupils' needs.
 The progress of pupils who receive targeted or specialist support is measured against intervention specific baselines and targets.
 For example, we assess pupils' reading development prior to targeted literacy intervention, and again after a set period of time to assess whether the intervention is allowing pupils to catch up with their peers.
 Pupils with an Education and Health Care Plan have a formal review meeting each year, at which progress and provision are considered and - if needed - changes are made.